How to Visit Alaska National Parks

 When is the best time to visit Lake Clark?

-Like most of Alaska National Parks, Lake Clark is best visited in the summer.
+Like most of Alaska National Parks, Lake Clark is best visited in the summer and fall.
 Tour operators and lodges are in full swing June through September.

 Camping and Lodging in Lake Clark National Park